Richard Busteed: Impeachment inquiry and resignation

 In 1873, Busteed was the subject of an impeachment inquiry by the United States House of Representatives Judiciary Committee.
 The Committee recommended his impeachment on charges of failing to maintain a residence in his judicial district, failing to hold scheduled terms of court, and using his official position to promote his personal interests (specifically, by remitting a fine due to the Federal government in order to obtain release from a personal judgment against him in a State court).
 Busteed resigned before the full House could vote on the recommendation.
 Representatives Butler and Wilson emphasized the revived (previously settled by Blount in 1799) but still-minority position that resignation was no bar to later impeachment, yet voted with the rest of the committee to terminate proceedings.

 Later career and death

 Following his resignation from the federal bench, Busteed resumed private practice in New York City starting in 1874.
 He died on September 14, 1898, in New York City.
-He was interred in Woodlawn Cemetery in The Bronx, New York.